Administer security policy settings

-Security policies that are created with SCW are not the same as security templates, which are files with an .inf extension.
-Security templates contain more security settings than those that can be set with SCW.
-However, it is possible to include a security template in an SCW security policy file.
+- Security policies that are created with SCW aren't the same as security templates, which are files with an .inf extension.
+Security templates contain more security settings than those settings that can be set with SCW.
+However, it's possible to include a security template in an SCW security policy file.

-SCW does not install or uninstall the features necessary for the server to perform a role.
-You can install role-specific features through Server Manager.
+- SCW doesn't install or uninstall the features necessary for the server to perform a role.
+You can install server role-specific features through Server Manager.

-SCW detects role dependencies.
-If you select a role, it automatically selects dependent roles.
+- SCW detects server role dependencies.
+If you select a server role, it automatically selects dependent server roles.

-All applications that use the IP protocol and ports must be running on the server when you run SCW.
+- All apps that use the IP protocol and ports must be running on the server when you run SCW.